This is a summary of the New Zealand government’s policy on whales and whaling.

-Following research into the decline of the Doubtful Sound bottlenose dolphin population the Department of Conservation has published the marine mammal (and other wildlife) code of management.
+Following research into the decline of the Doubtful Sound bottlenose dolphin population, DOC has published the marine mammal (and other wildlife) code of management.

 The plan seeks to describe the nature and extent of threats to Hector's and Māui dolphin and iImplement strategies to reduce those threats which are human induced.

-This report describes the findings of population monitoring surveys carried out between 2009 and 2012 on the Doubtful Sound and Dusky Sound bottlenose dolphins in Fiordland.
+View reports on health assessments and population monitoring surveys on the Doubtful Sound and Dusky Sound bottlenose dolphins in Fiordland.

 This report documents a trial that was intended to evaluate the efficacy and safety of satellite tagging for potential application to the critically endangered Māui dolphin (Cephalorhynchus hectori maui).

 Review the Department of Conservation's Marine Mammal Action Plan for 2005-2010.